HuskyNZofficial/.github/profile/README.md

 ## Hi there 👋
-Welcome to HuskyNZ here you will find public repos for many diffrent projects that HuskyNZ may be working on
+Welcome to HuskyNZ here you will find most repos that run HuskyNZ's backend like HuskyNZ Main website.
+Not all things are public but you can see what is.